Filk/Veaper/README.txt

 --

-If you want to hack the code, please do the following:
+If you want to hack the code or use it from the command line, please do the following:

 1]
 Install Python 3